Sharp bounds for non-trace class noise and applications to SPDEs

 In this subsection, we illustrate the functional analytic setting for the Dirichlet Laplacian, which will be needed here.
 Here, we begin by illustrating the case of bounded domains, as the periodic and whole-space cases are easier.
 From \cite[Example A.4]{AV25_survey}, one can view the Dirichlet Laplacian as a mapping

 where $(H_{\rm Dir}^{\sigma,q}(\cO))_{\sigma\in \R}$ is the so-called Sobolev tower associated to the Dirichlet Laplacian.
-Here, we do not go over again on the full construction.
+Here, we do not review the full construction.
 The reader is referred to \cite[Appendix A]{AV25_survey}.
 For future convenience, let us recall that one has the following identification:

 see \cite[eq.\ (A.3)]{AV25_survey}.
 Here, as usual, $H^{\sigma,q}_0(\cO)$ denotes the closure of the test functions $C^\infty_{{\rm c}}(\cO)$ in $H^{\sigma,q}(\cO)$.
 Since $\Delta_{\rm Dir}$ generates an analytic $C_0$-semigroup $S$ on $H_{{\rm Dir}}^{-1-s,q}(\cO)$ for any $s\in\R$ and $q\in (1,\infty)$, we can consider a mild solution $u$ of \eqref{eq:SPDE no drift} and this has the form